Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 }

-25. Now that the “Ortho Height” script has been added to the form in the expression builder, Field Maps will query the Z-value coming from the Arrow GNSS receiver and automatically run the script to populate the “Ortho Height” field.
-Select “Save” to continue.
+25. Now that the “Ortho Height (m)” script has been added to the form via the expression builder, Field Maps will know to query the Z-value coming from the Eos GNSS receiver and run this script to populate the “Ortho Height (m)” field.
+Select the “Save” icon to continue.

 Collecting High-Accuracy Data in ArcGIS Field Maps

-28. The list of layers in the “Proposed Water Design” you configured in ArcGIS Online will open.
-Let’s create a new hydrant (i.e., “Proposed Hydrant”).
+29. The list of layers in the “Proposed Water Design” you configured in ArcGIS Online will open.
+Let’s create a new hydrant (i.e., “Proposed Water Hydrants”).
 You will be prompted to fill out any required fields in the form, and you might notice that the “Ortho Height” field is automatically populated with the elevation value derived from the script.
-When the form is completed select “Submit.”
+When the form is completed, click the “Submit” field in the top-right menu corner.

 Also, notice that the field we manually added with our Arcade script, “Ortho Height,” has been populated with the calculated elevation in meters.